brycethomas/brycethomas.github.io/_posts/2014-01-13-a-successful-phd-workflow-for-programmers.md

 cd ../
 ```

-You've now taken the first step towards automating the build of your
+You've now taken the first step towards automating your PhD build.

-PhD.
-What's going to happen over time is, you're going to start
+What's going to happen over time is, you're going to start writing
-writing your thesis in `main.tex`.
-A big portion of it will just be
+your thesis in `main.tex`.
+A big portion of it will just be your
-your amazing prose.
-But, you're also going to have figures, tables,
+prose.
+But, it will also contain figures, tables, variables --
-variables, *data*.
-Before we get onto how to handle this properly,
+*data*.
+Before we get onto how to handle this properly, let's talk
-let's talk about how not to.
+about how not to.

 The greedy algorithm for completing your PhD is to take your
-interesting results (this is what they expect you to generate in
+interesting results (they expect you to generate these in return for
-exchange for your scholarship money), and then manually
+your scholarship money), and manually enter/manipulate/copy/paste them
-enter/manipulate or copy/paste them into your thesis.
-The problem
-with this strategy is that you're too optimistic.
-The folly starts
+into your thesis.
+The problem with this strategy is that you're too
-with thinking you're only ever going to have to produce and transfer
+optimistic.
+The folly starts with thinking you're only ever going to
-your results into your thesis document once.
-In reality, you'll
+have to produce and transfer your results into your thesis once.
+In
-produce your results, slap them into your thesis, then a few
+reality, you'll produce the results, slap them into your thesis, then
-re-readings later realise they're slightly wrong and/or crap in some
+a few re-readings later realise they're slightly wrong and/or crap in
-way and need to be reproduced/further prettified.
-On a timescale of
+some way and need to be redone.
+On a timescale of minutes to days,
-minutes to days, you should expect that either the presentation of the
+you should expect that the presentation of your results or the results
-results or the results themselves will need to updated 10's of times.
+themselves will change 10's of times.
+At first this doesn't seem like
-At first this doesn't seem like much of a problem if you enjoy
+much of a problem if you enjoy copy/paste.
+Labouriousness isn't the
-copy/paste.
-The more serious problem though is that by violating the
+most serious problem though.
+The bigger issue is that by violating
-DRY principle you've now got your results in two places -- wherever
+the DRY principle you've now got your results in two places --
-you output them when you produced them, and in your thesis document.
+wherever you output them when you produced them, and in your thesis
-You're now relying on yourself to remember this and update your thesis
+document.
+You're now relying on yourself to remember this and update
-accordingly when your results inevitably change.
-Things only get
+your thesis accordingly when your results inevitably change.
+Things
-worse when you start submitting your work for review.
-As it turns
+only get worse when you start submitting your work for review.
+As it
-out, academia is slow as shit with giving feedback.
-It typically
+turns out, academia is slow as shit when it comes to giving feedback.
-takes on the order of months to get a reviewer's feedback on a paper.
+It typically takes on the order of months to get a reviewer's feedback
-And guess what -- they're probably going to be critical of at least
+on a paper.
+And guess what -- they're probably going to be critical
-one of your results or how they're presented.
-By now you have no
+of at least one of your results or how they're presented.
+So six
-fucking clue how you generated your results in the first place -- it's
+months has passed and you now have NFI how you generated your results
-been 6 months.
-If you thinking revising the prose of a paper is
-painful, think about revising your results.
+in the first place.
+Revising prose is a walk in the park compared to
+revising results you generated 6 months ago.
 See the thing about the
 copy/paste approach to getting results into your thesis is that it
-allows you to get lazy on the *production* side as well.
-6 months on
+allows you to get lazy on results *production* as well.
+I'm telling
-you won't remember what scripts you ran in what order or what magic
-sequence of buttons you pressed in Excel to generate your results.
-And it's easy to produce your results in this way when you convince
-yourself you'll only have to transfer them over to a document once.
-Now onto the better way.
+you this from firsthand experience.
+I once wrote a set of Java
+simulations for a paper I submitted.
+Several months after I submitted
+the paper I got feedback indicating there were improvements that
+needed to be made.
+I couldn't remember a damn thing about how I
+generated the results in the first place.
+I couldn't even remember
+the name of the simulator I used.
+I still can't.
+Did I run it in
+Eclipse?
+Did it use any special configuration file?
+What tool did I
+use to plot the results?
+What format was the intermediate data in
+between running the simulation and plotting the results?
+Did I even
+write a script to plot the results, or did I do it all interactively
+on the command line?
+This folks, is one very good reason to automate
+your PhD outputs.

+With the greedy (wrong) solution out of the way, onto the optimal
-The optimal solution is to build out your `build_phd.sh` script to
+solution.
+The optimal solution is to build out your `build_phd.sh`
-compute all of your results from the raw input data and then inject
+script to compute all of your results from the raw input data and then
-those results into your thesis.
-An example of this is to have code in
+inject those results into your thesis.
+An example of this would be
+code in `build_phd.sh` that runs a simulation over your raw input
-`build_phd.sh` to generate an important .pdf figure from the raw input
+data, generates an important figure `my_awesome_figure.pdf` and saves
-data as well as save that figure into your thesis directory.
-So you
+it into your thesis directory.
+So you end up with a directory
-end up with a directory structure like this:
+structure like this:

 ```
 phd